Did You Eat Too Much-a family having their holiday dinner

 Get In The Right Mindset.

 You’ll sweat off uncomfortable bloat.
-And, thanks to those mood-boosting chemicals that your body makes when you exercise, you’ll be in the right frame of mind to make healthy food choices the rest of the day.
+And, thanks to those mood-boosting chemicals that your body makes when you exercise, you’ll be in the right frame of mind to make healthy food choices for the rest of the day.

 Taking charge and exercising first thing will also help stop one day of overdoing it from turning into a week of overeating-which is one of the main ways a splurge leads to weight gain.